mosn/layotto/docs/en/start/actuator/start.md

 ### Integrated into Kubernetes health check

-LayOtto provides two built-in health check API: /actuator/health/readiness and /actuator/health/liveness, corresponding to the two semantics of Readiness and Liveness in the Kubernetes health check feature.
+Layotto provides two built-in health check API: /actuator/health/readiness and /actuator/health/liveness, corresponding to the two semantics of Readiness and Liveness in the Kubernetes health check feature.

 Therefore, you can refer to [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) to integrate these two API into the Kubernetes ecosystem.

 ### Add health check or metadata query capabilities to your components

-If you are implementing your own LayOtto component, you can add health check capabilities to it.
+If you are implementing your own Layotto component, you can add health check capabilities to it.
 You can refer to the implementation of the apollo component (the code is at pkg/services/configstores/apollo/indicator.go), implement the info.Indicator interface, and inject it into the Actuator.

 ### How it works